jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Connectedness and path-connectedness.md

 $$
 C = \{ (x, 0) \mid x \in [0, 1] \} \cup \bigcup_{n = 1}^\infty \{ (1/n, y) \mid y \in [0, 1] \}
 $$
-with the fly at the point $(0, 1)$ — again, you can't split into two nice parts, but you can't walk to the fly either.
+with the flea at the point $(0, 1)$ — again, you can't split into two nice parts, but you can't walk to the flea either.

 ### Connectedness